sgutierrez8c54/codeserv/Home.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[ Beginner's Tutorial ]()

+### Navigating the Wiki
+You can navigate the sections of this Wiki by using the sidebar located on the right hand side of this web page (see example screenshot below).
+Click on a section heading to navigate to the topic.

 <p align="center">[[/images/Home/UseSidebarToNavigate.jpg|Use sidebar to navigate.]]<p>

-You can navigate the sections of this Wiki by using the sidebar located on the right hand side of this web page (see example screenshot above).
-Click on a section heading to navigate to the topic.

 ### Additional Information
 For additional information about using the _FIRST_ Tech Challenge control system, check out the official _FIRST_ Tech Challenge videos on YouTube: